 Excitement is building for the launch of Crystal's first expedition ship, Crystal Endeavor, in 2021.
 You can expect the same superb onboard experience that has won Crystal's existing ocean and river fleets so many awards, with dining options including Nobu Matsuhisa's Umi Uma, a stunning double-height solarium with swimming pool and Jacuzzi, and high-tech toys including two helicopters and a 6-person submersible.
-Endeavor's maiden season includes an epic 29-night Northeast Passage expedition, and we expect a full Arctic programme to follow in the future, either on Endeavor or one of the two sister ships set to join her.
+Endeavor's maiden season kicks off in Iceland and Norway, with a more extensive Arctic programme visiting Svalbard and Greenland in 2022.

 Quark Expeditions focus purely on the polar regions, with nearly 30 years' experience operating in this challenging environment.
 You have quite a choice of different ships and price points, making Quark a good option if you're not fussed about travelling in the height of luxury.
 They also offer the unique opportunity to sail to the North Pole on board the Russian nuclear icebreaker 50 Years of Victory, as well as a wider range of activities than most cruise lines, including snowshoeing, sea kayaking and hot air ballooning.
 Quark also offer an extensive range of itineraries: as well as the standard Svalbard and Greenland options, they also travel to the remote islands of the Russian Arctic and Canada's Baffin Island, and operate a unique Northern Lights cruise to Iceland and eastern Greenland.